jysohn/jysohn/README.md

 ### Hi there 👋
+I'm currently exploring various Solidity based projects to better understand smart-contract programming.
+Many of these projects involve building on top of various exiting tutorials.

 <!--
 **jysohn/jysohn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.